uzzalcse/tripscraper/README.md

     'host': 'localhost',
     'port': '5432',
-    'username': 'postgres',  # Replace with your username 'password': 'password',      # Replace with your password 'database': 'uzzaldb'   # Replace with your database name }
+    'username': 'postgres',  # Replace with your username 'password': 'postgres',      # Replace with your password 'database': 'trip_scraper'   # Replace with your database name }
    ```

-## Running the Scraper
+## Running the Scraper(If you don't use docker)

 1. **Basic Command**